Planning Maps / Areas / Shellharbour / Macquarie Pass

 Is Macquarie Pass flood-prone?

-Very little of Macquarie Pass carries a mapped flood overlay.
+Flood mapping covers Macquarie Pass and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Macquarie Pass bushfire-prone?